Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Monitoring and Management

 Even after project approval, the EIA process does not conclude.
-Monitoring and management programs are put in place to oversee the project’s implementation and post-implementation phases.
-These programs ensure ongoing compliance with environmental conditions and provide mechanisms to promptly address any unforeseen environmental impacts.
+Monitoring and management programs are implemented to oversee the project’s implementation and post-implementation phases.
+These programs ensure ongoing compliance with environmental conditions and provide mechanisms to address any unforeseen environmental impacts promptly.

 Applications of Environmental Impact Assessment

-EIA is applied to a diverse range of development projects and policy decisions across various sectors.
+EIA is applied to various development projects and policy decisions across various sectors.
 Some of the most prominent applications include.

 Infrastructure Development

-EIA plays a pivotal role in major infrastructure projects such as highways, bridges, airports, and dams.
-These large-scale developments have the potential to impact on the environment significantly.
+Environmental impact assessment is pivotal in major infrastructure projects such as highways, bridges, airports, and dams.
+These large-scale developments have the potential to impact the environment significantly.
 EIA helps mitigate these impacts while ensuring that critical infrastructure projects proceed in an environmentally responsible manner.

 Urban Planning